Blyn04/Blyn04/README.md

 ### 📝 Additional Details

-I am currently a 4th-year Bachelor of Science in Information Technology student, specializing in Web and Mobile Application Development, currently studying at the National University – MOA Campus.
+- 4th-year Bachelor of Science in Information Technology student, specializing in Web and Mobile Application Development.

-I am more focused on backend development than frontend, and I have experience collaborating with teams across diverse platforms and technologies to successfully deliver projects.
+- Focused on backend development rather than frontend.
+- Experienced in collaborating with teams across diverse platforms and technologies to deliver successful projects.

 ---